 1.1 What are the most common types of private equity transactions in your jurisdiction?
 What is the current state of the market for these transactions?
-Have you seen any changes in the types of private equity transactions being implemented in the last two to three years?

-Private equity in Portugal has experienced significant growth despite the financial crisis and sovereign debt crisis, which have loomed over the country in the last few years.
-According to the latest data available (the Portuguese Securities Market Commission - "CMVM", 2017), value under management by private equity players has been steadily rising since 2003, reaching ε 4.8 billion by the end of 2017.
+Private equity in Portugal has experienced significant growth despite the financial crisis and sovereign debt crisis, which loomed over the country until 2014.
+According to the latest data available (the Portuguese Securities Market Commission - "CMVM", 2018), value under management by private equity players has been steadily rising since 2003, reaching upwards of €4.8 billion by the end of 2018.

-Turnaround or distressed transactions have been the most relevant types of private equity deals in Portugal in the last few years, followed by growth capital investment.
-Nevertheless, venture capital (start-up, seed and early-stage) investing and management buyouts have maintained their relevance throughout 2017.
+Turnaround or distressed transactions have still been the most relevant types of private equity deals in Portugal in the last few years, followed by growth capital investment (approximately one-third of the value invested).
+Nevertheless, venture capital (start-up, seed and early stage) investing and management buyouts maintained their relevance throughout the year of 2018.